-Minor changes in the approved conceptual plan may be authorized by the Community Development Director, provided such changes do not go beyond the minimum or maximum requirements of the plan or of this Development Code.
-Such approval shall consider the standards for Administrative Approval set forth in Section 1205 of Article 12 (Administration and Enforcement).
+Minor changes in the approved conceptual plan may be authorized by the Planning Commission, provided such changes do not go beyond the minimum or maximum requirements of the plan or of this Development Code.
+Such approval shall follow the procedures of this Section applicable to the Planning Commission.